anismhd/HaCoS4Soil/README.md

 Let

-	$A_s$ - be out-crop ground motion amplitude at free-field
+	A_s - be out-crop ground motion amplitude at free-field

-	$A_r$ - be out-crop ground motion amplitude at baserock
+	A_r - be out-crop ground motion amplitude at baserock

 ## Approached Based on Hazard Integral Equations